bhanu77prakash/waiver/README.md

 	3. Interfacing - DAC, ADC, keyboard-display modules, etc.
 	4. Development kits as well as Microprocessors/PCs may be used for the laboratory, along with design/simulation tools as and when necessary.
 	5. References
-		1. <i>David A. Patterson and John L. Hennessy, Computer Organization and Design: The Hardware/Software Interface, Elsevier.</i>
+		1. *David A. Patterson and John L. Hennessy, Computer Organization and Design: The Hardware/Software Interface, Elsevier.*
-		2. <i>John P. Hayes, Computer Architecture and Organization, McGraw Hill.</i>
+		2. *John P. Hayes, Computer Architecture and Organization, McGraw Hill.*
 		3. Carl Hamachar, Zvonco Vranesic and Safwat Zaky, Computer Organization, McGraw Hill.
 		4. William Stallings, Computer Organization and Architecture: Designing for Performance, Pearson Education.
 		5. Vincent P. Heuring and Harry F. Jordan, Computer Systems Design and Architecture, Pearson Education.